 Name the pattern, not just the answer.

-"Here's what I'd do" is less useful than "Here's the question I'd ask myself in situations like this."
+"Here's what I'd do" doesn't transfer.
+"Here's the question I'd ask myself in situations like this."
+That's something you carry forward.

 Make yourself unnecessary faster than feels comfortable.